 Capturing, annotating, and sharing a screen recording can be done in a few seconds, speeding up your workflows and helping you communicate more efficiently.

-But, we get it.
-It can be hard to pick out the right screen capture software for you and your team.
+But we get it.
+It can be hard to pick the right screen recorder for you and your team.

-There’s a bazillion paid and free versions to choose from, all with slight differences in features and capabilities.
-We’ve created a list of the best screen capture software heading into 2022.
+There are a bazillion paid and free versions to choose from, all with slight differences in features and capabilities.
+We’ve created a list of the best screen recording software heading into 2023.
+Read on to find your best!

 The Purpose of Screen Capture Software

-This might be an obvious choice, but our favorite screen capture software is undoubtedly Zight (formerly CloudApp).
-Sure, we might be biased, but you’ll likely agree after taking a look at the features, benefits, and pricing.
+This might be an obvious choice, but our favorite screen recording software is undoubtedly Zight.
+Sure, we might be biased, but you’ll likely agree after looking at the features, benefits, and pricing.

-Even if you haven’t taken your screen capture with Zight (formerly CloudApp), it’s simple to drag and drop it into your folder to begin editing it.
+Even if you haven’t taken your screen capture with Zight, it’s simple to drag and drop it into your folder to begin editing it.
 With just a few clicks, you can add text, drawings, emojis, shapes, and more.

-Zight (formerly CloudApp) also has a ton of integrations with the software you’re likely already using.
-Through its integrations, you can drag your content directly from Zight (formerly CloudApp) to almost anywhere, including your email, chat, project management software, or chat window.
+Zight also has a ton of integrations with the software you’re likely already using.
+Through its integrations, you can drag your content directly from Zight to almost anywhere, including your email, chat, project management software, or chat window.
 Or, you can simply share a link to your content in the cloud.
-Sharing a link means no upload time for you, and no time and space wasted downloading your files for your recipient.
+Sharing a link means no upload time for you and no time and space wasted downloading your files for your recipient.

-Zight (formerly CloudApp) also shares real-time notifications when your recipient views the link you’ve sent.
-Although there are many features packed into Zight (formerly CloudApp), it’s incredibly simple to use.
+Zight also shares real-time notifications when your recipient views the link you’ve sent.
+Although there are many features packed into Zight, it’s incredibly simple to use.
 You’ll find there’s no learning curve to get started once you’ve downloaded it.

-The enterprise level plan pricing and features are the most competitive on the market.
-With recent SOC2 integration, companies can securely use Zight (formerly CloudApp)’s screen capture software to communicate internally and externally with easily shareable links.
+The enterprise-level plan pricing and features are the most competitive on the market.
+With recent SOC2 integration, companies can securely use Zight’s screen capture software to communicate internally and externally with easily shareable links.

 You can get started with a free forever plan that allows you to create screen captures, screenshots, GIFs, and annotated content.
-However, if you find you need to record longer videos, GIFs, or you are missing out on other features, you can upgrade to the next plan for only $9.95/Month.
+However, if you need to record longer videos, or GIFs, or missing out on other features, you can upgrade to the next plan for only $9.95/Month.

-- Screen capture works with Mac, Windows, Chrome, and iOS
+- Works with Mac, Windows, Chrome, and iOS

 - Ability to create screen captures, screenshots, GIF creation, and annotations